-On this track we discussed separation stress.
+In this section, we discussed separation stress.
 Generally speaking there are two types of stress symptoms shown by divorced clients.
 Two types of stress symptoms are common symptoms and unique symptoms.

 Question 10: What are two types of stress symptoms regarding divorced clients?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course